Budapesti TC

 Budapesti Torna Club was a Hungarian sports club in Budapest and the first football club in the country.
 Its football team were the winners of the first two seasons of Nemzeti Bajnokság I, in 1901 and 1902.

 History

-The club was founded on January 21, 1897.
-It was the first official football club to be founded in Hungary, and it will soon be followed by many others.
-On September 18 of the same year, it played the first official match in Hungarian history, between two internal teams, the blue-white one and the red-white one, with the former winning 5-0.
+The club was founded on 21 January 1897.
+It was the first official football club to be founded in Hungary, and would soon be followed by many others.
+On 18 September that year it played the first official match in Hungarian history, between two internal teams, the blue-white one and the red-white one, with the former winning 5–0.